DCC-EX/dcc-ex.github.io/docs/reference/software/command-summary-consolidated.rst

   |_| > **trackletter:** A-H |BR|
   |_| > **state:**  PROG, MAIN DC, DCX |BR|
   |_| > **cab:** cab(loco) equivalent to a fake DCC Address

+  *Notes:*

+    since only one channel can be PROG, changing a second channel to PROG, will force the other to OFF**

 |hr-dashed|